danielthompson/polytope/README.md

 #### Does polytope render polytopes?

-Polytope represents all shapes internally as triangle meshes, which are 3-polytopes.
-Input grammars that specify other types of geometry (implicit surfaces, etc) are tesselated on import to triangle meshes.
+Polytope represents all shapes internally as TriangleMesh meshes, which are 3-polytopes.
+Input grammars that specify other types of geometry (implicit surfaces, etc) are tesselated on import to TriangleMesh meshes.

 So, yes.